almedso/ronto/docs/source/user/rontofile.rst

 Variables
 ---------

-Definitions can be overwritten by environment variables.
+Definitions can be overwritten by shell environment variables or variables injected on the command line via *-e* or *--env* global option.

+* Injection via command line parameter overwrites injection via environment variables.
+* Injection via command line comes along with site effects but shows up in shell history
+* Injection via shell environment variables might be important if secrets need to be passed on.

 There are two constraints:

 * Each used environment variable must be listed in the default